• Skip to primary navigation

 The Sanderling Resort guest rooms with customized spaces perfect for a Thanksgiving family getaway.
 Source: Sanderling Resort

 The Sanderling Resort in the Outer Banks of North Carolina is the only full-service resort in the Outer Banks providing luxury options ranging from vacation house rentals to single rooms in the Inn with gorgeous ocean views.
-Renting a home is a smart option if you plan to bring everyone, including the weird uncle and annoying brother-in-law.
-Guests will still be able to access all the resort amenities, including the pools, restaurants, fire pits and beach butlers.
+Renting a vacation home is a smart option if you plan to bring everyone for a multi-generational family Thanksgiving getaway.
+Guests will still be able to access all the Sanderling resort amenities, including the pools, restaurants, fire pits and beach butlers.

 Why It Works: Unlike most Thanksgiving holiday resort destinations, there is no minimum rental period, so you could spend Thanksgiving Day at Sanderling and then head to Disney World for the rest of the long weekend.
 Because the Outer Banks area is the home of the first flight, there are a number of outdoor activities that allow families to explore the air.
 It’s also close to the Corolla Wild Horses, which are located in the northernmost beaches of the Outer Banks and always a kid-pleaser.

-The resort is offering a special three-course Thanksgiving dinner and a Black Friday Seafood Boil & BBQ.
+The resort is offering a special three-course Thanksgiving dinner.

 CHECK PRICES / AVAILABILITY